wueffel/russian-radio-frequencies/README.md

 # russian-radio-frequencies
-## active radio frequencies to listen to on webSDR, for example http://websdr.ewi.utwente.nl:8901 (remember: always use the "paste freq&mode" button when
+## active radio frequencies to listen to on webSDR, for example http://websdr.ewi.utwente.nl:8901 ()
-referring to a frequency)

 - 4220 kHz USB
 - 4615 kHz USB